srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 * [d3js](https://d3js.org/) - Develop charts like pie, bar, or some fancy charts sunburst etc which can later be imported to cognos application.

-* Cognos (version 11.0.11) BI server - On Prim version of Cognos.
+* Cognos BI server - On Prim version of Cognos or SaaS offering.

 ## Featured Technologies